Winifred Gaskin

 Winifred Gaskin, CCH, OD (10 May 1916 – 5 March 1977) was an Afro-Guyanese educator, journalist and civil servant who entered politics.
-After a career in public service, she was appointed as the first high commissioner of Guyana to the Commonwealth Caribbean Countries organization.
+After a career in public service, she was appointed the first high commissioner of Guyana to the Commonwealth Caribbean Countries organization.
 Her dedication to public service was honored with the Jamaican Order of Distinction and the Cacique's Crown of Honour, Guyana's second highest service award.

 Early life

 Winifred Ivy Thierens was born on 10 May 1916 in Buxton, British Guiana to Irene and Stanley Thierens.
 Her father was the headmaster of St. Anthony’s Catholic School in Buxton, which she attended.
 After completing her primary schooling, Thierens won a scholarship to attend St. Joseph Convent School in Georgetown.
 She finished her secondary schooling at Bishops' High School after completing her Senior Cambridge examinations.

 Career

-Theirens began her career in civil service, but soon transferred to teaching.
+Thierens began her career in civil service, but soon transferred to teaching.
 She taught at the St. Mary’s Roman Catholic School, eventually returning to government service in the District Commissioner's Office.
-When she married Berkley Gaskin in 1939, she was barred from working as a civil servant because she was no longer single and returned to teaching, taking a post at St. Joseph, her alma mater.
+When she married Berkeley Gaskin in 1939, she was barred from working as a civil servant because she was no longer single and returned to teaching, taking a post at St. Joseph, her alma mater.
 Joining the British Guiana Women's League of Social Services, she became active in improving prospects for women in the country.

 In 1944, Gaskin began working for the Bureau of Public Information and wrote for The Argosy newspaper.
 Continuing her interest in women's rights, in 1946 she co-founded the Women's Political and Economic Organisation (WPEO) with Janet Jagan.
 The goals of the organization were to seek equal access to socio-economic and political spheres of society, as well as being able to vote.
 They also attempted to mobilize and educate women on civic roles and duties, urging them to become involved by improving their skills.
 Later that same year, she joined the Political Affairs Committee (PAC), forerunner to the People's Progressive Party (PPP), to press for universal suffrage.

 Full enfranchisement for adults was granted in 1953 in British Guiana and Gaskin decided to further her education.
 She applied for and was accepted on a British Council scholarship to work in London at The Times and the Daily Express and learn more about the newspaper business.
 She was particularly interested in writing about political developments, such as the suspension of the constitution of British Guiana in 1953.
 After two years abroad, she returned to Guiana and began working at Booker News.
 Working her way up the ladder, she soon became deputy editor and then the editor of the newspaper.
 She also served as president of the British Guiana Press Association.